robertogriel/crypt-array/README.md

 <p>Using this code you can encrypt/decrypt your arrays, like $_POST or any $array that you have, and you can also encrypt/decrypt one string using the same object.</p>

 <hr>
-<p>Download this code or copy the code contents in your php file, and call the method using:</p>
+<p>Download the <a href="https://github.com/robzgf/crypt-array/blob/master/crypt-array.min.php">crypt-array.min.php</a> code or copy the code contents in your php file, and call the method using:</p>
 <br>